Animations and videos to promote Cooper Hewitt collection and exhibitions.

 Cooper Hewitt, Smithsonian Design Museum maintains an active Instagram account with almost 250K followers.

-Aside from helping film and edit pre-planned interviews and content, my role as Digital Media Intern was to explore how new animations and videos could diversify the feed and drive engagement.
+My role as Digital Media Intern was to help film and edit long-form video content for YouTube, such as artist interviews, and explore how new animations could diversify our Instagram feed and drive engagement.

-However, after conducting a deep dive into Cooper Hewitt’s Instagram engagement patterns, I noticed their feed primarily includes:
+However, after conducting a deep dive into their Instagram, I noticed their feed primarily includes:

-• High-quality photographs of objects from the museum’s collection
+• High-quality photographs of objects from the museum collection

 • Exhibition previews and event promotions